 To study the operator algebras associated with self-similar actions, it is useful to encode the self-similar dynamics by representations.
-Representations of semigroups and graphs have been well studied in the literature.
-Here, we first give a brief review of their representations before combining them to encode self-similar actions.
+Representations of semigroups and graphs have been well-studied in the literature respectively.
+Here, we first briefly review their representations before combining them to encode self-similar actions.